Brown County Veterans Memorial Arena: Pro wrestling

 Throughout the 1980s and 1990s, the World Wrestling Federation would hold live events as well as WWF TV tapings in the arena.
-WCW would also go on to have many live events at the arena.
+The AWA and WCW would also go on to have many live events at the arena.
 In 1998 the WWF took a three-year hiatus from the Brown County Arena.
 In January 2001 and in February 2002, the World Wrestling Federation returned with two house shows before leaving their older location for the brand new Resch Center.

 The XWF held three live, house show type events in their first-ever tour outside of the original tapings that took place at Universal Studios in Orlando, Florida.
 These events occurred in December 2001.
 One of the venues the XWF ran was the Brown County Arena.
 The other stops on the tour included Hammond Indiana and Milwaukee Wisconsin.

 Despite being an unknown company to nearly all who attended the XWF in Your Face House drew a large crowd with legends such as, Curt Hennig, The Road Warriors, the Nasty Boys and Rowdy Roddy Piper along with younger talent left over from the WWF's acquisition of WCW, including Vampiro, Buff Bagwell, and Norman Smiley.
-BCA also hosted AWA Wrestling before going out of business.